 East Conemaugh is a very small borough located in the state of Pennsylvania.
 With a population of 1,057 people and just one neighborhood, East Conemaugh is the 813th largest community in Pennsylvania.
-Much of the housing stock in East Conemaugh was built prior to World War II, making it one of the older and more historic boroughs in the country.
+East Conemaugh has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, East Conemaugh is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+East Conemaugh is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, East Conemaugh is a borough of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in East Conemaugh who work in office and administrative support (22.14%), healthcare suport services (16.54%), and sales jobs (10.69%).

-As is often the case in a small borough, East Conemaugh doesn't have a public transportation system that people use for their commute.
+East Conemaugh is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of East Conemaugh has a very low overall level of education: only 7.74% of people over 25 hold a 4-year college degree or higher.